 - slick tires have a larger contact area between the road and the tire, therefore achieving greater grip (adhesion)

 - the contact patch is continuous, so there is no bending of the individual tread blocks, resulting in improved tire performance

-- have a stiffer sidewall construction for better transmission of lateral forces when cornering
+- have a stiffer sidewall construction which improves the transmission of lateral forces when cornering

-- the tire performs under high stress even at high temperatures
+- the tire performs well under high stress even at high temperatures

-- not possible in wet and rainy conditions
+- not possible to use in wet and rainy conditions

 - shorter life due to the desire to maximise traction and the way they are used, mileage of slick tires can be less than 200 kilometres

 - to properly exploit the potential of slick tires it is necessary to reach the operating temperature of the tires, below this temperature the tires are virtually non-functional

 - the lack of tread makes them sensitive to uneven surfaces